Start 2025 with a body built to last! Join The Starrett System

 Our work with elite athletes serves as the proving grounds for our methods.
 Most people don’t play professional sports.
 But if our methods help athletes at the highest levels, they can work for anyone.

-Daily Mobility Exercises by Dr. Kelly Starrett › Forums › General › Squats in slow motion – Form review and Critique request.
+The Ready State: Mobility Training with Dr. Kelly Starrett › Forums › General › Squats in slow motion – Form review and Critique request.

 Here’s my squat done in regular speed from the side and the front.
 I also have a slow motion at the end.
 Would love to get some feedback.